gaurav-karna/Ocularis/README.md

 gets notified of the interaction between user and Ocularis.
 Moreover, when Ocularis detects a danger to the user, it can activate the vibrator in the stick.

+## Usage:

+* Once you have the prerequisites installed, enter git clone https://github.com/gaurav- karna/Ocularis in the command prompt to clone the repository Navigate to the Ocularis_PY_Platform folder with cd Ocularis/Ocularis_PY_Platform
+* Now type pip install -r requirements.txt – to install the dependencies.
+* Then, enter python main_pc_version.py
+* Shortly, you should hear “Welcome to Ocularis, the blind assistant”, and then the first option of many, “weather”
+* Use ‘d’ (exit current selection) and ‘a’ (go to next) to cycle between the options, and use ‘s’ to select that option and wait for the response.
+* Use ‘q’ to quit Ocularis.
+* Use 'o' to access the Ocularis assistant.